Princess and the Pea |

 Although I've loved historical fiction my whole life, I was always especially fond of medieval history.
 As a child, Princess and the Pea was my favorite story and I often tried to prove I was a princess because my skin was so easily irritated by stiff fabrics, tags in the back and hair brushes.
-I even went so far as to put things under my mattress to see if I could feel them and irritate my skin and thought of Princess and the Pea, again)
+I even went so far as to put things under my mattress to see if I could feel them: I did not.
+Over the years, I leaned toward the King Arthur legend, Charlemagne and the Crusades.

+Although genealogy has been a hobby of mine for 50 years, I have never been on a quest to find famous people in our family.
+I was content with finding where our ancestor came from.
 Recently I've tried a new web site that I'd only "visited" briefly over the years.
 It's the Wikitree site which has a "World Tree".
 The concept is we all add to the same tree.
 There are problems galore when thousands (millions?) of genealogists around the world are contributing.
 But, we are supposed to provide proof for our additions not hearsay or family legends.

 So, I spent several weeks entering information (with sources), and then I found "gateway ancestors" which aligned my tree with royalty and nobility.
 The royals have been genealogists for centuries so they aren't marrying too many cousins (like the Hapsburg line did).
 With a "gateway ancestors", they've introduced me to family on every throne throughout Western Europe for centuries---most are cousins (King Charles III is our 16th cousin) and uncles, but several are indeed royal ancestors.
+Charlemagne

 He was the first emperor of the Carolingian empire consisting of what is today France, Germany, Belgium, Austria, Switzerland, Netherlands, Luxembourg, and part of Italy and Czech Republic.
+He is often called the The Father of Europe.
+He was very large even by today's standards 6"2".
+The photo above is his reliquary located in Aachen, Germany.

-Charlemagne had over 20 children but numerous wives and mistresses.
+Charlemagne had over 20 children with numerous wives and mistresses.
 He insisted that all of the children receive a liberal arts education in addition to needlework for the girls and riding and weaponry for the boys.
 I descend from two of them for sure : Bertha and Hlodowic (Louis).
 Others have some degree of uncertainty in the lineage.

 None of Charlemagne's daughters married---he feared their husbands would become political rivals.
 It didn't stop them from having long-term relationships and children.
 But, it shows the political importance of marriages at this time.
 Bertha is praised in particular for "having critical discernment and an appreciation for poetry".